Arista

 What else can high humidity do to ruin your day?
 Here are a few more problems you might not know humidity can cause:

 Damaged electronics.
-Too much humidity can increase the conductivity of insulators in electronic devices, causing them to malfunction.
+Too much humidity can cause electronic devices to malfunction.
 Uncontrolled humidity can also lead to condensation forming on electronics, which can cause them to short circuit.

 Damaged furniture and décor in your home.
-In high humidity conditions, paintings, carpets and upholstery can be damaged by lingering moisture.
+Paintings, carpets and upholstery can be damaged by high humidity.
 Even woodwork and moldings can expand in moist conditions and become damaged.
 If moisture remains for a long period of time, eventually mold and mildew can damage walls, floors and ceilings.

 Humidity control tactics